top of page

 The verb 'arouse' has its etymological roots in Old French and Latin.
 It is derived from the Old French word 'arousen,' which is related to the Latin word 'adrodere,' where 'ad' means 'to' and 'rodere' means 'to gnaw' or 'to scrape.'
 Originally, 'arouse' carried the sense of awakening or stirring something, much like gnawing at it to bring it to life.
 Over time, it evolved to mean the act of stimulating or eliciting a particular emotional, physical, or mental response in someone or something.
 'Arouse' implies the awakening of feelings, desires, or reactions, often through deliberate action or external influence.
 It can refer to the awakening of emotions, interest, curiosity, or physical sensations.
 Therefore, the etymology of 'arouse' underscores its historical connection to the idea of awakening or stimulating, emphasizing its role in describing the act of eliciting responses, as conveyed by its linguistic heritage.

-Find the meaning of arouse
+Quiz: Find the meaning of the verb arouse:

 Try Again!